Help me…! I’m so frightened…!

 Wes was downstairs.
 The parlor wasn’t open yet, but he hadn’t slept well.
 He was going through papers on his desk, trying to restore order in the chaos.

-Mitch was in the kitchen, prepping the kitchen like usual.
+Mitch was in the kitchen, prepping the kitchen as usual.
 Everything was normal for a Sunday morning.
 Then, Mary’s scream bellowed from above, making both men look up sharply.

 Had Mary snapped?
 Was she experiencing bloodlust?
 Had someone broken in and attacked her while her vampire was sleeping?